- April 17, 2020

 The reason for this quickly becomes apparent when you consider that thunderstorm season along the Gulf Coast is the summer, and the summer in this part of the country feels very much like living in a sauna for four months.
 The heat and humidity near the surface typically extends for miles into the atmosphere, with relatively light winds.
 The freezing level is high and wind shear is minimal: in other words, saunas are not very hospitable environments for balls of ice.

 Although we may think of Tornado Alley as centered on Oklahoma and Kansas (i.e. “those places destroyed in the movie Twister”), tornadoes are a regular yearly occurrence across the central third of the country, including the Great Plains, Midwest, and Southeast.
-Two prominent hotspots are traditional Tornado Alley centered on Oklahoma, Kansas, and northern Texas and “Dixie Alley” that encompasses Mississippi, Alabama, and Tennessee.
+Two prominent hotspots are traditional Tornado Alley centered on Oklahoma and “Dixie Alley” that encompasses Mississippi, Alabama, and Tennessee.

 The southern Great Plains are most active during the Spring (late March through May), with tornado activity shifting toward the northern Plains and Midwest as summer progresses.
 As the rest of the country begins to cool toward fall and winter, Dixie Alley takes over as the tornado hotspot (SPC monthly tornado probability maps).